- Bacs, Direct Debit, Training

 - 27, NOV 2012

-Does your organisation ever have Direct Debits returned to you unpaid?
+Does your organisation ever have Direct Debits returned unpaid?
 If so, do you try to re-present them?
-(A re-presented Direct Debit is a debit which has previously been returned unpaid by the bank and is then presented again for collection).
-Any unpaid Direct Debit can be represented – the authority from the payer to re-present is implicit in the Direct Debit Instruction they signed.
-You can only do so however, as long as certain criteria are met:
+(A re-presented Direct Debit is a Direct Debit that is presented again for collection, having previously been returned unpaid by the bank.)
+Any unpaid Direct Debit can be re-presented—the authority from the Payer to do so is implicit in the Direct Debit Instruction they signed.
+You can only do so, however, provided certain criteria are met:

 – It is re-presented within 30 days of the date of the original presentation.